kdakan/React-React-Router-and-Redux/README.md

 ## State management with ```Redux```
 * ```Redux``` library offers an advanced functional way to predictively manage state, using reducers and actions.
 * With ```Redux```, we need to write more verbose code than we were doing with ```MobX```, because there is less magic but more trackable interactions
-* State of an app is managed in a central store
+* State of an app is managed in a central store, caled the root reducer, which is a combination of all the reducers in the app.
+Components can bind to parts of this app state by connecting to reducers responsible for that part of the app state, and can change parts of this app state by creating actions, which are caught up by reducers again which return the changed state
 * A reducer is a function which gives part of this central app state to any component which is interested in this part of state, like
   ```js
   //inside booksReducer.js